hardikjp7/Wings-Nov-25/Tableau_course_QA.md

 What will be the best visualization to compare the profit of different products manufactured by your company?

-**Options:**

-A. Histogram
+Histogram

-B. Scatter Plot
+Scatter Plot

-C. Bar Chart
+Bar Chart

-D. Density Map
+Density Map

-**Correct Answer: C** - Bar Chart is best for comparing categorical data like profit across different products.
+**Correct Answer:** **Bar Chart**

 ---

 ## Question No. 27

-What will be the output of the following code snippet?
-FINDNTH("multiplication", "i", 2)
+What will be the output of the following code snippet? $\text{FINDNTH}("multiplication", "i", 2)$

-**Options:**

-A. 2
+2

-B. 8
+8

-C. 4
+4

-D. 0
+0

-**Correct Answer: B** - 8.
-FINDNTH finds the position of the nth occurrence of a substring.
-The second "i" in "multiplication" is at position 8.
+**Correct Answer:** **8** (The 2nd occurrence of 'i' is the 8th character)

 ---

 ## Question No. 28

-You have been working on a project and need to specify dimensions to exclude from the view level of detail.
-Which of the following options will be helpful in this scenario?
+You have been working on a project and need to specify dimensions to exclude from the view level of detail Which of the following options will be helpful in this scenario

-**Options:**

-A. FIXED LOD
+FIXED LOD

-B. CUSTOM LOD
+CUSTOM LOD

-C. INCLUDE LOD
+INCLUDE LOD

-D. EXCLUDE LOD
+EXCLUDE LOD

-**Correct Answer: D** - EXCLUDE LOD is used to specify dimensions to exclude from the view level of detail.
+**Correct Answer:** **EXCLUDE LOD**

 ---

 ## Question No. 29

 A data analyst has to complete a project in 4 months.
-He divided his project into multiple tasks and wanted to schedule his tasks.
-Which of the following is the best visualization suited to solve the problem?
+He divided his project into multiple tasks and wanted to schedule his tasks Which of the following is the best visualization suited to solve the problem?

-**Options:**

-A. Bullet Chart
+Bullet Chart

-B. Heat Map
+Heat Map

-C. Gantt Chart
+Gantt Chart

-D. Bar Graph
+Bar Graph

-**Correct Answer: C** - Gantt Chart is ideal for task scheduling and project timeline visualization.
+**Correct Answer:** **Gantt Chart**

 ---

 ## Question No. 30

-Jennifer wants to open a URL within a dashboard rather than opening the system's web browser.
-Is it possible to deploy a URL action on a dashboard?
+Jennifer wants to open a URL within a dashboard rather than opening the system's web browser Is it possible to deploy a URL action on a dashboard?

-**Options:**

-A. Yes, using the Tableau server
+Yes, using the Tableau server

-B. Yes, using a Tableau object.
+Yes, using a Tableau object.

-C. Yes, using a Web Page object
+Yes, using a Web Page object

-D. Yes, it requires a plugin
+Yes, it requires a plugin

-**Correct Answer: C** - Yes, using a Web Page object.
-This allows embedding web content directly in the dashboard.
+**Correct Answer:** **Yes, using a Web Page object**

 ---